PayamDarabi/GrpcClient/README.md

 	<Protobuf Include="Protos\product.proto" GrpcServices="Client" />
 </ItemGroup>
 ```
-3.Update the gRPC client Program.cs file with the following code.
+3. Update the gRPC client Program.cs file with the following code.

 ```C#
 // The port number must match the port of the Order Management gRPC server.